erthink/libmdbx/README.md

 with backup at [ABF by ROSA Лаб](https://abf.rosalinux.ru/erthink/libmdbx).
 For the same reason ~~Github~~ is blacklisted forever.

-Начиная с 2021 года наблюдаются устойчивые тенденции к распространению недостоверной информации о libmdbx в странах НАТО, политизированной критики, а также отказу от использования библиотеки в пользу LMDB, несмотря на явные проблемы с одной стороны и преимущества с другой.
-Поэтому, начиная с 17 марта 2024 года, прекращается документирование и сопровождение проекта на английском языке. Новая функциональность будет документироваться только на русском языке, однако, целенаправленного переписывания/перевода документации пока не планируется.

-Since May 2024 and version v0.13 _libmdbx_ was re-licensed under Apache-2.0 license.
+Since May 2024 and version 0.13 _libmdbx_ was re-licensed under Apache-2.0 license.
-Please refer to the `COPYRIGHT` file for license change explanations.
+Please refer to the [`COPYRIGHT` file](https://gitflic.ru/project/erthink/libmdbx/blob/raw?file=COPYRIGHT) for license change explanations.

 ## Acknowledgments